Insights

 A company’s crown jewels aren’t just important, they’re critical and if they were to be stolen or made unavailable, for even the shortest time, it could mean your business stops operating.
 But what are your company’s crown jewels?
 For many it’s intellectual property, the design of a new product or your products ‘secret recipe’, for others it could be financial data.

 Maybe it’s the source code for a piece of software you’ve been developing, patient information, live production systems, servers running internal operations, your e-commerce website, the list goes on.
-Your crown jewels can be a combination of many things, but, whatever they are, they need to be protected.
+Your crown jewels can be a combination of many things, but whatever they are, they need to be protected.
 The key question you need to ask yourself is: what are the things I, or my clients, can’t afford to lose?

 Identify your real-world threats

-When it comes to cyber threats, sophisticated is a word that is used a lot.
-“We were the victims of a sophisticated cyber-attack” is the usual line when news of a breach breaks.
-But when the dust settles, it’s often found that the attack wasn’t sophisticated at all.
 Everyone likes to think they’re the target of sophisticated attacks, but most attacks are opportunistic in nature, using simple techniques to expose weak security practices, unpatched systems or take advantage of human vulnerability.
 By identifying your most likely real-world threats and targets, you can start to prioritise the risks, identify the techniques they would most likely use, and the potential routes they are likely to take.

 Understand your full estate and how attackers could move across it

-One of the fundamental IT security challenges within organisations is the shadow IT ‘visibility gap’ between assumed, or known, infra- structure and what truly exists.
+One of the fundamental IT security challenges within organisations is the shadow IT ‘visibility gap’ between assumed, or known, infrastructure and what truly exists.
 Whether it’s because of merger & acquisition activities, personnel changes, or infrastructure changes over time, it can be easy to lose track of your IT estate.

 Obtaining an exact picture of what you have is key and if you can’t see a legitimate device on your network then how can you properly defend it?
 Once you have full knowledge of what you have, you then need to understand the security measures you have in place, but not just from a tech point of view, you need to look at your security processes, procedures, operating rules, and system design as well.
-Having this clear picture across your estate will enable you to understand where potential entry points exist and expose weaknesses which may allow an attacker to move easily across your network.

 Develop your scenarios, prioritise your improvements

-Once you have full 360-degree view of your organisation, what’s important to you and your threats, you can start to develop scenarios, ones that could have an extreme effect on your company.
+Once you have full view of your organisation, what’s important to you and your threats, you can start to develop scenarios, ones that could have an extreme effect on your company.
 For example, a realistic scenario could be that an organised criminal group has stolen your intellectual property, or that hacktivists have brought down your ecommerce website through a DDOS attack.
 With a range of realistic scenarios in hand you can then evaluate which ones bring the highest risk.

 Once you’ve evaluated the risk scenarios, you can start to think about making improvements, but firstly, it’s important to understand the steps the threats may have taken to achieve their goal.
-This can be done by conducting an attack tree analysis, working backwards from the goal, step by step, to continually ask ‘how’ it was possible.
+This can be done by conducting an attack tree or kill chain analysis, working backwards from the goal, step by step, to continually ask ‘how’ it was possible.

 Now you understand the potential steps taken to achieve the goal, you need to identify controls that would predict, prevent, detect, or respond to these actions at every stage of the attack.
 Some controls may already be in place, but it’s important to analyse how effective controls are and identify where gaps exist.
 Where gaps do exist, you can then evaluate the associated cost, and effectiveness, of the controls needed, helping to prioritise your remediation efforts.